jbisits/TemperatureInvertedVerticalProfileStability/research/description.md

 # Aims of this project

 The underlying question for this project is **does cabbeling shape the nature of vertical profiles in the gloabal ocean?**
-To see if there is evidence for this happening we are using a highly idealised one-dimensional water column model, and global circulation model output from [ECCOv4r4](https://www.ecco-group.org/products-ECCO-V4r4.htm).
+To see if there is evidence for this happening we are using a highly idealised one-dimensional water column model, and global circulation model output from [ECCOv4r4](https://www.ecco-group.org/products-ECCO-V4r4.htm) and observations from the [GO-SHIP Easy Ocean](https://cchdo.ucsd.edu/products/goship-easyocean) data product.
-We may also look at observations.

 Modules have been written for the one-dimensional water column model (`watercolmodel.jl`) and analysing the ECCO data (`maxdensitydiff.jl`).